With yoga doing a booming trade, its hard to believe that it almost became extinct!

 All the above have had a profound, long lasting effect upon yoga.
-Thereby helping to shape it into the practice we know today,.
-However, its the actions of just one student that introduced yoga to the west which inevitably helped to breath life back into the practice.
+Thereby helping to shape it into the practice we know today.
+However, its the actions of just one student that introduced yoga to the west which inevitably helped to breathe life back into the practice.

 Certainly, Krishnamacharya's most controversial student, was a 1930’s socialite.
-A westerner, and a female, who would go on to forever change this course of the ancient tradition.
+A westerner, and a female, who would go on to forever change the course of this ancient tradition.

-Sailing to India in 1927, she adopted a stage name that would sound Hindu.
+Sailing to India in 1927, Eugenie "Zhenya" Peterson adopted a stage name that would sound Hindu.
 Her mother was a close friend of the Maharajah.
 During one of Indra’s visits, she saw these public exhibitions.
 Inspired, she asked to be a student of Krishnamacharya, who promptly declined her.

 The Maharajah intervened